-Article 409- 3) Fish habitat enhancement both in mainstem and tributary streams:
+Article 409-3) Fish habitat enhancement both in mainstem and tributary streams:

 With the development of Hebgen Dam in 1917, gravel sources to replenish downstream spawning habitats were greatly diminished.
 The 1959 earthquake and subsequent landslide that impounded the Madison River provided a new source of gravel; however, the river has since incised through the material left by the slide leaving it largely inaccessible to flows under normal operations.
-The scarcity of gravel sources to replenish spawning habitats is further exacerbated by the loss of existing gravel to Ennis Lake due to the frequent capacity of the river to mobilize the D{50} of the active streambed 59 to 364 days a year, a process that typically only occurs 7 to 14 days a year in unregulated systems (Pioneer Technical Services 2022).
-Consequently, in 2022 FWP and NWE initiated efforts to develop projects to mitigate the loss of spawning habitat and improve general habitat conditions for fish production and recruitment to the mainstem fishery.
-Projects that restore spawning habitat in side channels, tributaries, and associated with constructed islands are under consideration.
+The scarcity of gravel sources to replenish spawning habitats is further exacerbated by the loss of existing gravel to Ennis Lake due to the frequent capacity of the river to mobilize the D50 of the active streambed 59 to 364 days a year, a process that typically only occurs 7 to 14 days a year in unregulated systems (Pioneer Technical Services 2022).
+Currently, FWP and NWE are pursuing a side-channel reconnection project in the upper river near the Ruby fishing access site (FAS), and island construction in the lower river near Warm Springs FAS.
+It is anticipated that these projects will help mitigate the loss of spawning habitat and improve general habitat conditions for fish production and recruitment to the mainstem fishery.

-Article 413-Pulsed Flows:
+Article 413-Pulsed Flows

 Temperature affects all aquatic organisms and fish species have specific thermal ranges that are optimal for their persistence.
 Exposure to extreme temperatures for extended durations can be lethal to fish.
 In 1988, a fish kill occurred in the Lower Madison River when temperatures reached 82.5°F. FWP and NWE have since implemented monitoring programs to mitigate the effects of high-water temperatures on fish.
-FWP has monitored water and air temperatures throughout the Madison River basin from upstream of Hebgen Reservoir to the mouth of the Madison River at Headwaters State Park since 1993 (Figure 18).
+FWP has monitored water and air temperatures throughout the Madison River basin from upstream of Hebgen Reservoir to the mouth of the Madison River at Headwaters State Park since 1993 (Figure 14).
 Temperature data has been used by FWP as criteria for implementing angling restrictions to reduce the mortality of adult trout during periods of thermally induced stress.
-Angling restrictions are implemented when the daily maximum water temperature is $\geq 73^{\circ}$ F for three consecutive days.
+Angling restrictions are implemented when the daily maximum water temperature is \geq 73°F for three consecutive days.
 Additionally, to mitigate high water temperatures and reduce the risk of a thermally induced fish kill in the Lower Madison River, NWE implemented the Madison Decision Support System (DSS) program.
 The Madison DSS program is designed to predict a pulse volume of water that will limit thermal heating sufficiently to keep maximum daily water temperatures ≤ 80°F at Sloan and avoid the 82.5°F lethal thermal limit of resident fish in the Lower Madison River.
 The Madison DSS is comprised of two methods to determine a pulse volume to be delivered to the Lower Madison River: a thermo-dynamic physics model (physics model) and a manual protocol.
 Pulsed flows are triggered when the water temperature at the Madison (Ennis) Powerhouse is 68°F or higher and the predicted air temperature at the Sloan Station (River Mile 17) near Three Forks, MT for the following day is 80°F or higher.
-NWE enters the maximum water temperature recorded at the McAllister USGS gage and the next day's forecasted maximum air temperature at Three Forks to the manual protocol and the physics model to derive the volume of the pulse needed for the following day (Table 1).
+NWE enters the maximum water temperature recorded at the McAllister USGS gage and the next day's forecasted maximum air temperature at Three Forks to the manual protocol and the physics model to derive the volume of the pulse needed for the following day (Table 2).
 NWE determines the larger derived pulse of the two methods and directs operations to release that volume the following day from 6:00 am to noon.
 The timing of the release is designed to allow for the travel time of the water to arrive in the lower Madison River near Sloan Station during the late afternoon when daily solar radiation is greatest.